 Figure 3.
-Deviations in natural mortality (M) by year and age estimated by models without numbers-at-age (NAA) random effects.
-Estimating μM (right column) clearly reduced the magnitude of M deviations for AR(1) models (M-8 and M-9 vs. M-3 and M-4), but did not reduce the M deviations in models where the deviations varied by year and age (M-7 and M-10 vs. M-2 and M-5).
+Deviations in log natural mortality (M) by year and age estimated by models without numbers-at-age (NAA) random effects.
+Base = no deviations from the Ma values specified in the assessment.
 The vertical dashed line marks the terminal year in the assessment, 2018.